M00setheM1ghty/project-1-bar/README.md

 #### Form Dump(=form-destination.html)

-A form dump was created to indicate the contact and newsletter form has worked:
+A form dump was created to indicate the contact and newsletter form have worked:

 ![Form Dump](assets/readme-pictures/form-dump.webp)